Opportunities

 - Discrete simulation of Routerless Network-on-Chips

 For more details, please look at the departmental project lists.
-We also accept self-defined projects should that align with the lab research objectives.
+We also accept self-defined projects if they align with the lab research objectives.